 A Wake Service will be held at 7:00 p.m. on Sunday, November 3, 2019, at Havenbrook Funeral Home in Norman.
 A Funeral Mass of Christian Burial will be held at 10:30 a.m. on Monday, November 4, 2019, at St. Joseph Catholic Church, 211 N. Porter Ave, Norman with family graveside services following at St. Joseph Catholic Cemetery in Norman.

-To send flowers to James 'Jim' Albert Bruehl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James 'Jim' Albert Bruehl, please visit our floral store.